This article was originally posted to the pre-magazine Freelance Traveller website in 1999, and was reprinted in the January/February 2019 issue.

 It’s very, very difficult to find the Resistance movement.
 Areas which remain sympathetic to the Resistance usually deface Visitor posters and propaganda pamphlets with a red V, for victory.
 These areas are almost always in the “badlands”, e.g., mountains, deserts, jungles, places where any central authority always had difficulty governing.

 If the PCs are good, they might be able to find out that the population has been declining about 1% per year for the last three years, when the Visitors population program really kicked in.
 (Hint: check out the local government offices: the information is publicly available, if buried somewhat).
-At the same time, life expentancy has risen a remarkable four years during the same time: because so much of the population is in the local “Third World” there’s still a good way to go before everyone is living till their 70-80's.
+At the same time, life expectancy has risen a remarkable four years during the same time: because so much of the population is in the local “Third World” there’s still a good way to go before everyone is living into their 70s and 80s.

 Most of the population decline is due to the fall of the birth rate, but a good 20,000-50,000 people per year choose to go on the saucers, to join the Visitor Scouts, see their homeworld, by winning a contest, or getting very high marks in a bodybuilding contest (“Build those muscles!
-Get rid of that worthless fat!").
-Someof the more wealthy members of society actually have enough to pay for a ticket, and pay for a highly valuable trade licence.
+Get rid of that worthless fat!”).
+Some of the wealthier members of society actually have enough to pay for a ticket, and pay for a highly valuable trade license.

 Most never leave the Visitors’ homeworld (“Life is so good here: I can’t even bear the thought of leaving” the forged videotape image said): those that return were treated well, Persuaded to see what the Visitors wanted them to see, and are quite enthusiastic about the place when they return (“Can’t wait to get back!”).